Traditional KYC Systems

 - Human Error.

-- Reducing the risk of infringement of the law by CSPs.
+- Reduction of infringement of the law by the CSPs.

-- Improved data quality (no errors, inaccuracies, inconsistencies, false data, etc.).
+- Data quality will improve (no errors, inaccuracies, inconsistencies, false data etc.).

-- Data security will be improved (it will no longer be transmitted from one participant to another several times a day).
+- Data security will improve; data will no more be transferred from one participant to the other several times in a day.

 - Will increase standardization in industry.